top of page

 I think it is also very important to realize that eventually, your child will have to deal with the death of that pet.
 This is often one of their first experiences with death and loss.
 No amount of conversation can prepare you for the emotions connected to the death of a pet.
 But, honest conversation about understanding the health of an animal etc. will open the door for conversation about feelings connected to the death of an animal when that time comes.

-The Empty Cage (now available in the Quite a Character bookstore) is a picture book about a child dealing with the death of his pet.
+The Empty Cage (available in the Quite a Character bookstore or on Amazon) is a picture book about a child dealing with the death of his pet.
 This book, one in the Feeling Empty series, is meant to allow children to connect to a character experiencing something similar to themselves, to talk about emotions to help them express how they are feeling and to open conversation so they can work through their grief.

 “Pets are humanizing.
 They remind us we have an obligation and responsibility to preserve and nurture and care for all life.”